avo-hq/docs.avohq.io/docs/2.0/resource-tools.md

 2. Tell Avo which `params` it should permit to write to the model
 3. Make sure the model is equipped to receive the params

-In the example below we'll use the `FishResource`, add a few input fields (they will be a bit unstyled, because this is not the scope of the exercise), and do some actions with some of them.
+In the example below, we'll use the `FishResource`, add a few input fields (they will be a bit unstyled because this is not the scope of the exercise), and do some actions with some of them.

-The first thing we need to do is to generate the tool with `bin/rails g avo:resource_tool fish_information` and add the tool to the resource file.
+We first need to generate the tool with `bin/rails g avo:resource_tool fish_information` and add the tool to the resource file.

 ```ruby{2}
 class FishResource < Avo::BaseResource